mtguerreiro/ocp/demos/example_multiple_controllers/readme.md

 The definition of the controllers come next.
 We'll just focus on the `_Cascaded` class for the cascaded controller.
 In the initialization of the class, it is important to provide the parameters of the controller in a `keys` tuple.
 They have to be in the same order as they are expected to be received by the controller.
 Then, the `_decode` and `_encode` methods will take care of packing and unpacking the data in binary format.
 As in the `example_controller` example, we define a `set_gains` method that takes the desired controller response as parameters, gets the gains and sends it to the controllers.
 Note that for this, a `set_params` method is used, which is defined in the `pyocp.controller.ControllerTemplate` class.
 The method takes a dictionary as argument, and packs the data in binary format and sends it to the controller.

 One thing to note is that the C controller always receives all parameters simultaneously.
 This means that, if the controller has 10 parameters but we only need to change 1, we have to write all 10 parameters together.
 This is embedded in the `set_params` method of the `pyocp.controller.ControllerTemplate` class.
-This method will first read and decode the data in the controller, update the fields with the new values passed to it as a dictionary, and then send all parameters to the controller again.
+This method will first read and decode the data in the controller in a dictionary, update the new values, and then send all the parameters to teh controller again.
 In the template, it is assumed that all data in the controller is in floating point.
 If not the case, we can just overwrite the `set_params` method with a custom implementation.

 Next, we have a look at the `trace.py` file.
 In this file, a class `Trace` is defined which uses the `pyocp.trace.TraceTemplate` class as template.
 Most of the trace functionalities are similar.
 The implementation assumes only floating point signals in the trace, and takes care of decoding the trace data and setting the appropriate size according to the number of samples we would like to record.